brendan-duncan/wgsl_reflect/README.md

   // Parse the given WGSL shader code, adding to the info properties of this class. update(shader: string);

+  // Find a function or entry point with the given name. getFunctionInfo(name: string): FunctionInfo | null;

+  // Find a struct with the given tname. getStructInfo(name: string): StructInfo | null;

+  // Find an override with the given name. getOverrideInfo(name: string): OverrideInfo | null;

   // Find a resource by its group and binding. findResource(group: number, binding: number): VariableInfo | null;